shilgam/tg-reposter/README.md

 # tg-reposter

-A simple Telegram bot to automatically repost messages from a source channel to a destination channel.
+A simple Telegram automation script to automatically repost messages from a source channel to a destination channel using your user account.

 ## Setup